 Funded internships, research here and abroad

-Nearly 80 percent of the students in the Class of 2012 did funded internships or academic research.
+Seventy-eight percent of the students in the Class of 2014 did funded internships or academic research.
 Seventeen percent of these internships were outside of the United States.

 Connecticut College has an unusually extensive program of internships and summer research opportunities, both with funding provided by the College.
 Students participate in one of these programs between their junior and senior years, receiving an educational award of up to $3,000 from the College.